digitalmacgyver/vedit/README.rst

 - `Examples`_

   - `Example 1: Clip 2 seconds out of the middle of a video`_
+  - `Example 2: Resize a video with PAD, CROP, or PAN`_

   - `Example 1`_: Clip 2 seconds out of the middle of a video
   - `Example 2`_: Resize a video with PAD, CROP, or PAN
   - `Example 3`_: Put two videos next to each other